“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

 While I’d like to tell you that you’ll eventually be able to imitate all the singers on your list…

-But that’s to be expected, as certain voices are so unique that NOBODY can copy them.
+But that’s expected, as certain voices are so unique that NOBODY can copy them.

 Among male singers…the first name that comes to mind is Robert Plant.
-Every guy wants to sing Led Zeppelin covers, but they almost always end up sounding terrible.
+Every guy wants to sing Led Zeppelin covers, but almost no one ever does so, in a way that actually sounds good.

 Among female singers…Mariah Carey is great example.
-Every girl tries to hit those absurdly high notes…but none of them ever actually do.
+Every girl tries to hit those absurdly high notes…but none ever actually do.

 So every few months take a step back and evaluate which voices you resonate with, and which you don’t.